d0pple33/BugLog/Decacopy.md

 **Associated Domains:** [www.decacopy.com](https://www.decacopy.com/)

 ## Behavior Analysis
-Walliant is advertised as a lightweight clipboard tool.
+Decacopy is advertised as a lightweight clipboard tool.

 It gains persistence on infected systems by adding itself to the start-up programs, creating multiple registry entries and keys, and dropping multiple files in system directories.